 The Americans with Disabilities Act (ADA) Amendments Act and regulations from the Equal Employment Opportunity Commission refocused attention on workplace accommodations by broadening the definition of disability; more coverage means more employees will likely be entitled to workplace accommodations.
 This increased attention has some employers concerned about the costs of providing job accommodations.
-However, a study conducted by the Job Accommodation Network (JAN), a service of the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), shows that workplace accommodations not only are low cost, but also positively impact the workplace in many ways.
+However, a survey conducted by the Job Accommodation Network (JAN), which is funded by a contract from the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP), indicates workplace accommodations not only are low cost, but also positively impact the workplace in many ways.

-The JAN study has been on-going since 2004.
-JAN, in partnership with the University of Iowa’s Law, Health Policy, and Disability Center (LHPDC), interviewed 1,182 employers between January 2004 and December 2006.
-In addition, JAN, in partnership with the West Virginia University School of Social Work (formerly School of Applied Social Sciences), interviewed 1,188 employers between June 28, 2008, and July 31, 2017.
-Employers in the JAN study represented a range of industry sectors (e.g., manufacturing, service, and wholesale/retail sales) and sizes (from individual-owned to Fortune 500 mega-companies).
+The JAN survey has been on-going since 2004.
+Since then, a total of 2,387 employers have been surveyed, with 625 surveys completed since October 21, 2019.
+At present, the West Virginia University School of Social Work conducts these employer surveys.
+Employers participating in the JAN survey represent a broad range of industry sectors (e.g., manufacturing, service, and wholesale/retail sales) and sizes (from individual-owned to Fortune 500 mega-companies).
 Each of these employers had contacted JAN and obtained specific information about workplace accommodations, the ADA, or both.
-Approximately eight weeks after their initial contact, the employers were asked a series of questions about the situation they discussed with JAN and the quality of the services JAN provided.
+Approximately eight weeks after their initial contact, these employers were asked a series of questions about the situation they discussed with JAN, the quality of the services JAN provided, and the resulting outcomes.

-The study results consistently showed that the benefits employers receive from making workplace accommodations far outweigh the low cost.
-Employers reported that providing accommodations resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers’ compensation and training costs, and improving company diversity.
-These benefits were obtained with little investment.
-The employers in the study reported that a high percentage (59%) of accommodations cost absolutely nothing to make, while the rest of the accommodations made had a typical cost of only $500.
+The survey results consistently have shown the benefits employers receive from making workplace accommodations far outweigh the associated costs.
+Employers reported providing accommodations that resulted in such benefits as retaining valuable employees, improving productivity and morale, reducing workers’ compensation and training costs, and improving company diversity.
+The employers participating in this survey reported a high percentage (59%) of accommodations cost absolutely nothing to make ($0), while the rest of the accommodations made had a typical cost of only $500.
 This $500 typical cost has been consistent across the many years of the JAN survey.